What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 Smell sharp, specific.

-Taste not defined.
+Taste not determined.

 Numerical indicators of raw materials